-Programme Outline by Programme
+Programme Outline

 Programme Objective Level Who When 1 JUPAS Talk To provide F.6 students updated information about different study programmes in local tertiary institutes and their admissions requirement, facilitate them in the application process, guide them to make optimal and sensible choices.
-To give individual counseling to students on their JUPAS choices.
+To give individual counselling to students on their JUPAS choices.
 F.6 Careers Coordinator (CC) Sep 2 Interview Workshop & Medicine Workshop To meet the needs of all students preparing for university interview and to acquire the necessary skills.
 To give timely feedback on students' performance in order to help them improve their interview skills.
-F.6 СС Nov-Dec 3 Job Shadowing 5.
-To introduce the working environment of different professions.
-6. To inspire students on choosing their future career.
-7. To provide students authentic learning experiences in the real working environment.
-8. To encourage rapport between students and old boys and to build up a network.
+F.6 СС Nov-Dec 3 Job Shadowing To introduce the working environment of different professions.
+To inspire students on choosing their future career.
+To provide students authentic learning experiences in the real working environment.
 F.6 СС Jul-Aug 4 Careers Talk To introduce different professions, their entry requirements, job nature, future prospect and long-term development of each.
 To foster a mentor relationship between students and the speakers.
 To advise students on their choice of further studies and career planning.
+F.3 - F.5 CC & Careers Team Member Whole year 5 Careers Visit To give students an understanding of various industries and the working environment.
+To provide other learning experiences.
 To broaden their exposure to the real working world.
-F.3 - F.5 CC & Careers Team Member Whole year 5 Careers Visit 4.
-To give students an understanding of various industries and the working environment.
-5. To provide other learning experiences.
-6. To broaden their exposure to the real working world.
-F.4 -F.5 CC & Team member Whole year 6 Success Skills Workshop (Junior Achievement Hong Kong) To appreciate various practical success skills and learn how to apply them in the workplace.
-To learn to apply interpersonal and teamwork skills in workplace.
-To practice various career-preparation activities e.g. resumewriting and mock interviews.
-To provide students with the opportunity to engage with business professionals and learn from successful role models.
-F.4 - F.5 Careers Team member Oct / Apr 7 Oversea Studies Talk To brief students on the study options (all levels - junior and high school) in UK and US and their articulations.
+F.4 -F.5 CC & Team member Whole year 6 Success Skills Workshop (Junior Achievement Hong Kong) 1.
+To appreciate various practical success skills and learn how to apply them in the workplace.
+2. To learn to apply interpersonal and teamwork skills in workplace.
+3. To practice various career-preparation activities e.g. resume- Careers Team member Oct / Apr 7 Oversea Studies Talk To brief students on the study options (all levels - junior and high school) in UK and US and their articulations.
 To brief students on the application procedures of UCAS (UK) and Common Application (US).
 To give useful tips on writing personal statement, choosing programmes and universities.
-F.1 - F.6 СС Dec / Mar/ Jun

-Programme Objective Level Who When 8 Talk on F.4 placement 2.
-To help students match their interest & ability with their choice of study, and inform them opportunities of tertiary studies & future career paths with their choice of elective subjects.
-F.3 СС Mar 9 F.4 - F.6 Career Education 3.
-To help students identify their interest, aptitude and personalities.4.
+F.1 - F.6 СС Dec / Mar/ Jun 8 Talk on F.4 placement To help students match their interest & ability with their choice of study, and inform them opportunities of tertiary studies & future career paths with their choice of elective subjects.
+F.3 CC Mar 9 F.4 - F.6 Career Education To help students identify their interest, aptitude and personalities.
 To help students explore their career aspiration and to set their career goals.
-F.4 - F.6 FT Feb 10 F.3 Career Education 1.To help students define their goals in senior secondary education.
-2.To motivate students to work towards their study goals and other activities that are related to their personal and social development.
-S.3 FT Feb 11 F.2 Career Education 1.To help students understand the technique in decision making 2.To help students discover their preferred lifestyle, work values and interests 3.To help students understand the importance of goal setting 4.To provide students guidance in setting learning educational and career goals F.2 FT Feb 12 F.1 Career Education 5.
-To help students identify various professions and their characteristics 6.
-To help students appreciate the contribution of various professions to society 7.
-To help students understand the importance of early careers planning 8.
-To help student learn the strategies to make careers plans.
+F.4 - F.6 FT Feb 10 F.3 Career Education To help students define their goals in senior secondary education.
+S.3 FT Feb

+Programme Objective Level Who When To motivate students to work towards their study goals and other activities that are related to their personal and social development.
+11 F.2 Career Education To help students understand the technique in decision making To help students discover their preferred lifestyle, work values and interests To help students understand the importance of goal setting To provide students guidance in setting learning educational and career goals F.2 FT Feb 12 F.1 Career Education To help students identify various professions and their characteristics To help students appreciate the contribution of various professions to society To help students understand the importance of early careers planning To help student learn the strategies to make careers plans.
 F.1 FT Feb